 5th Generation Warfare

-Pakistan inherited India as an arch-rival since its inception.
+Even before 5th generation warfare, Pakistan had inherited India as an arch-rival since its inception.
 The country faced its first war on the issue of Kashmir less than a year after its independence.
 The Kashmir issue with India and an irredentist claim of Afghanistan in the northwest area of the country, with instability in the latter, has critically jeopardized the sovereignty of the country.

 On the contrary, Pakistan’s geographical position is an area of interest to the two incumbent superpowers of the world, China and the United States.
 These problems collaboratively threaten the security and sovereignty of the country due to which it faces multiple internal and external threats.